 As the situation in China unfolds, our team of economists and strategists will closely follow the implications for markets and economies around the world.
 Find all the latest commentary from UBS here, updated regularly as the situation plays out.
 To request a specific report, please contact Huw Williams.

 China's economy has many evolving issues that affect global markets and concern investors.
 How should one understand these complex issues?
-The second instalment of our "Understanding China" series, we analyse China's changing trade patterns, potential trade friction with the US and possible implications for various sectors and other economies.
+In this 5th instalment of our "Understanding China" series, we analyse China's changing trade patterns, potential trade friction with the US and possible implications for various sectors and other economies.

 To request reports on China, contact: